Zoboomafoo: Season 1 (1999–2000)

+Season 2 (2000–01)

 Awards and nominations

 Zoboomafoo received the 2001 Emmy for Outstanding Directing in a Children's Series and a Parents' Choice Award for Spring 2001 and Silver Honor for Fall 2001.

 Other media

 There are also several video games for the PC based on Zoboomafoo, where children learn the alphabet and animals that correlate to each letter.
 Some of the letters have interactive games to go with them, such as a coloring page.